fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 which is a CookieStore.

 Cookies are great for websites, but this is a car.
 The preferences need to be saved to the car's internal storage.
-We need to create a Settings Store that will save to the internal storage and tell the preferences editor to use that instead.
+We need to a) create a Settings Store that will save to the internal storage and
+b) tell the preferences editor to use that instead.

 The first step is to create a grade that uses the built-in `fluid.prefs.store`:
 ```javascript